-Last year, F-Secure and the University of Helsinki launched an online course series called Cyber Security Base with F-Secure.
-It’s a free, massive open online course designed to give people the knowledge and skills they need to begin a career in cyber security.
+Two years ago, F-Secure and the University of Helsinki launched an online course series called Cyber Security Base with F-Secure.
+It’s a free, massive open online course (MOOC) designed to give people the knowledge and skills they need to begin a career in cyber security.

-Last year’s course series was a huge success.
+It’s first year was a huge success.
 It attracted interest from over 50,000 people from different countries, and nearly 5000 people took part in the course assignments.
-And because it was so popular, F-Secure and the University of Helsinki decided to bring it back for another year.
+And since it’s so popular, F-Secure and the University of Helsinki are bringing it back for another year.

 Is the course series free?

 How many hours of work should I be prepared to put in?

 This will vary from person to person.
 But students should expect to spend 2-10 hours per week on the course.